 Kiplinger also publishes data on home price changes and housing affordability for the top 100 housing markets in the U.S. Recent performance data for the Charlotte real estate market includes:

-- Since the peak of the last real estate cycle home prices in Charlotte have increased by 29.6%.
+- Since the peak of the last real estate cycle home prices in Charlotte have declined by 12.4%.

-- Since the last real estate cycle market bottom, home prices in Charlotte have grown by almost 58%.
+- Since the last real estate cycle market bottom, home prices in Charlotte have grown by over 77%.

 - Housing affordability in Charlotte is ranked as 4 out of 10, meaning that the Charlotte metro area is one of the more affordable places to own a home in the U.S.

 Quality of life

 SmartAsset recently ranked Charlotte among the top 10 cities that millennials are moving to.
 But the fact is, the quality of life in Charlotte makes it the perfect place to live, work, and play for most every age group.